-The proposal will address the following competitive priorities:

-- Propose programming that emphasizes evidence-based practices for increasing student attendance and engagement, reducing rates of chronic absenteeism, and enhancing connections between students in 6th-12th grade and their school, family, and program partners with specific and measurable learning objectives. - Propose a program for 8-12th grade students with programming that includes credentials programs, internships, residencies, workforce development activities with specific and measurable learning objectives. - □ Propose to implement ongoing, grade-appropriate computer science and/or cybersecurity academic enrichment activities which must include specific and measurable learning objectives. - School Needs Rank Points (See Attachment C). - For multiple schools, the average score of the schools served will be awarded.
+The proposal will address the following competitive priorities: □ Propose programming that emphasizes evidence-based practices for increasing student attendance and engagement, reducing rates of chronic absenteeism, and enhancing connection between students in 6 th -12 th grade and their school, family, and program partners with specific and measurable learning objectives.
+Propose a program for 8-12 th grade students with programming that includes credentials programs, internships, residencies, workforce development activities with specific and measurable learning objectives. ☐ Propose to implement ongoing, grade-appropriate computer science and/or cybersecurity academic enrichment activities which must include specific and measurable learning objectives ☐ School Needs Rank Points (See Attachment C).
+For multiple schools, the average score of the schools served will be awarded.
 Proposals that include a school(s) with fewer than 12 points, will not receive these priority points.

-Funding Request

-Total amount requested for this funding opportunity \$

-Per pupil cost based on projected average daily attendance number referenced in the Program Overview Template in Section D-Program Design.
+Funding Request Total amount requested for this funding opportunity \$ Per pupil cost based on projected average daily attendance number referenced in the Program Overview Template in Section D-Program Design . \$ Program Income Upon Notice of Grant Award Funding, our organization intends to request permission from the USDE to collect program fees.
+We are requesting a Program Fee Request Form. □ Yes □ No Abstract Summarize the proposal, and make sure to address the targeted population, the key needs, and what the project ultimately seeks to implement.
+Intent to Submit Describe the efforts of how the community was given notice of an intent to submit a 21st CCLC grant application, and that the application will be available for public review after submission of the application.